multani/gcp-changelog/content/looker/index.md

 ### Feature

 The Maria JDBC Driver has been updated to version 3.5.3.
+This driver is used for connections to [MySQL, MySQL 8.0.12+, MariaDB, SingleStore, SingleStore 7+](https://cloud.google.com/looker/docs/db-config-mysql-mariadb-singlestore), [Amazon Aurora MySQL](https://cloud.google.com/looker/docs/db-config-amazon-aurora-mysql), [Google Cloud SQL](https://cloud.google.com/looker/docs/db-config-google-cloud-sql), and HyperSQL. **NOTE:** This item was updated on September 10, 2025.

 ### Feature

-The Athena driver has been updated to version 2.2.1. **Note**: This change was made in Looker 25.10.
-This item was updated on August 18, 2025.
+The Athena driver has been updated to version 2.2.1.
+This driver is used for connections to [Amazon Athena](https://cloud.google.com/looker/docs/db-config-amazon-athena). **Note**: This change was made in Looker 25.10.
+This item was updated on August 18, 2025. **NOTE:** This item was updated on September 10, 2025.

 ### Feature

-The Databricks JDBC driver has been upgraded to version 2.7.3. **Note**: This change was made in Looker 25.10.
-This item was updated on August 18, 2025.
+The Databricks JDBC driver has been upgraded to version 2.7.3.
+This driver is used for connections to [Databricks](https://cloud.google.com/looker/docs/db-config-databricks).
+**Note**: This change was made in Looker 25.10.
+This item was updated on August 18, 2025 and September 10, 2025.

 ### Feature